 More than anything else, we’re refreshing this Port Orleans comparison because we’re anxiously awaiting the return of both Riverside or French Quarter and thought maybe other planners could use a fresh look at how the two stack up to one another.
 Not a ton has changed with either, save for a soft goods room refurbishment that will be finished at Port Orleans Riverside upon reopening.
 In any case, here’s our attempt to answer the question of which Port Orleans Resort reigns supreme…

-First, we have to admit that there’s no one-size-fits all answer to that question.
-This post is not trying to reach a definitive conclusion (although we will) as much as weigh the pros and cons of each Port Orleans Resort so that you can decide for yourself.
+We won’t bury the lede–they’re both great hotels and there’s no one-size-fits all answer to the question of which Port Orleans Resort is best.
+This is not trying to reach a definitive conclusion (although we will) as much as weigh the pros and cons of each Port Orleans Resort so that you can decide for yourself.
 Notwithstanding theme, we think Riverside and French Quarter each have a lot to offer.

-This post will seek to address is whether you should choose Port Orleans French Quarter, or if Riverside is the better choice for your family.
-With that in mind, we’ll compare theme, cost, dining, pools, and other amenities to help you determine which is right for you…
+This comparison addresses whether you should choose Port Orleans French Quarter, or if Riverside is the better choice for your family.
+With that in mind, we’ll compare theme, cost, dining, pools, and other amenities to help you determine which is right for you.